 The Technical Bit

-In dealing with a mould infestation, health and safety is the first priority for Ideal Response.
+In dealing with a mould infestation and black mould removal service, health and safety is the first priority for Ideal Response.
 Site safety procedures are put in place to ensure the safety of our customers or general public, and to ensure our operatives work in a safe working environment.
 All Ideal Response operatives are trained to keep each other and everyone else protected.

 With these measures in place, our mould remediation service comprises a 4-stage treatment process: